Chollo king Bans Expensive Weddings And Henna Parties To Preserve Cultural Values

 “We must return to our roots and preserve the values that have sustained us for centuries,” he added.

-The new ban, effective immediately, will limit weddings to more modest celebrations, focusing on traditional customs, family involvement, and community support.
+The new ban, effective immediately, will limit weddings to more modest celebrations, focusing on the traditional customs of African people and their culture, family involvement, and community support.

 The once-popular henna parties, which often involved significant financial outlays for decorations, food, and entertainment, will also be phased out in favor of simpler, cultural rituals.